jackysatpal/React-and-React-Router/README.md

-# CRUD example using React, Redux and React-Router
+### React and React-Router

+Playing with react and react-router